-We’ve written other articles on website feedback, troubleshooting using surveys, post-event survey questions, and even general survey questions before, but here we wanted to round up all of our best customer feedback questions in one place.
-Use them to survey your customers and find out what they like, and what they still need, from you.
+We’ve written other articles on website feedback, customer satisfaction survey questions, troubleshooting using surveys, post-event survey questions, and even general survey questions, but here we wanted to round up all of our best customer feedback questions in one place.
+Use them to survey your customers and find out what they like, and what they still need from you.

 28 customer feedback questions

-Here is a list of 28 customer feedback questions we recommend you use to get closer to your customers and their needs.
-Keep reading past the list if you want to know more about why or when you should ask each one.
+Here is a list of 28 customer feedback questions we recommend you ask to get closer to your customers and their needs.
+Keep reading past the list to learn more about why or when you should ask each type of question.

 How would you describe yourself in one sentence?

 What is your main goal for using this [website/product]?

 What, if anything, is preventing you from achieving that goal?